 The owner or operator of a site where you live, or run a business, must seek your explicit informed consent before lodging an application to retrofit the site.
-This means that they must communicate with you about their proposal and how it may affect you and seek your agreement.
-Think about the following.
+This means that they must tell you about their proposal and how it may affect you, and seek your agreement.
+Think about the following:

 - Was your consent informed?
-Did you receive information about how you would be affected in simple language that you could understand so that you knew what you were agreeing to?
+Did you receive information about how you would be affected in simple language that helped you understand what you were agreeing to?

 - Was your consent voluntary?
 Did you consent willingly or did you feel unfairly pressured to agree?
 Did you try to object or raise concerns?